herno12/AppDoptame/README.md

 # 🐶 About AppDoptame:
-This apps allows Animal Protection Associations (APAs) to publish the pets that they have under their care, and that are looking for a home, through a Dashboard.
+This app allows Animal Protection Associations (APAs) to publish the pets under their care, and that are looking for a home, through a Dashboard.
 Users can find these different pets using different criteria, such as their type, size, and geographic location.
 They can start the adoption process online, or make a donation to the corresponding APA through Stripe.
 In both cases, both the user and the APA will receive a notification via email in this regard.
 Users can log in after generating a username and password, or through their Google accounts.
 They also have a Favourites section where they can "save" the pets that they like the most.

 AppDoptame Features:
 <ul>